 Medicare Supplement plans do not include prescription drug coverage.
 If you choose a Supplement plan and need your medications covered, you’ll need to enroll in a separate, standalone Medicare Part D plan.
 This means managing an additional plan and paying a separate premium for it, but it also gives you the flexibility to choose the specific drug plan that best fits your medication list.

-What About Extra Perks like Dental or Vision?
+What About Perks like Dental and Vision?

 This is one of the biggest distinctions between the two types of plans.
 Medicare Advantage plans often include extra benefits that Original Medicare and Supplement plans don’t cover.
 It’s common to find Advantage plans that offer routine dental, vision, and hearing coverage, as well as perks like gym memberships and allowances for over-the-counter products.